Documentation

 Multiple providers: Each provider can connect their own Google Calendar.
 Genkō syncs to each provider's calendar based on their appointments.

-Integrations page showing Google Calendar connection status
+Integrations page showing the Google Calendar connection card

 API & AI (MCP)